mbowe4/Notes/Spring Boot.md

 # Spring Boot
 * Spring boot provides a set of starter project templates to reduce time spent in set-up (configuration, setting dependencies, writing boiler-plate code)
-* helps devs focus only on the application business logic and leaves the heavy lifting to the Framework
+* Helps devs focus only on the application business logic and leaves the heavy lifting to the Framework
 * With Spring Boot you can easily create standalone applications that use an embedded server
+	* ex: you don't have to find a servlet container to deploy the application
-* Spring Boot is "opinionated" in that it will help you follow the best practices for created Spring applications
+* Spring Boot is *"opinionated"* in that it will help you follow the best practices for created Spring applications
+* Spring is RESTful and therefore stateless
+* In the MVC pattern Spring is not the database

 ## Why Spring Boot??
 * reduced time of developments & deployment
 * easily create enterprise-production-ready Spring applications
 * embedded containers such as Tomcat, Undertown, Jetty, etc.

+#### Maven & Spring Boot
+* Maven is a build/dependency managment tool that allows you to delcare all dependencies in a single file (pom.xml)
+* Maven takes all the dependencies in the pom.xml and then communicates with a dependency Repository to download corresponding jars to the classpath

 ### How does Spring Boot know how to run?:
-* Spring Boot inspects your code, and, based on the annotations `@RestController` and `@RequestMapping` tries to execute your code as a web app via an embedded **Tomcat server** and running it from within.
+* Spring Boot inspects your code, and, based on the annotations `@RestController` and `@RequestMapping` tries to execute your code as a web app via an embedded **Tomcat server** and running it from within

 ##### Example of simple Spring Boot Application: